Systems of power self-protect

 The statement referring to the reason I could not file a missing person’s report immediately after Kyle left home is also a lie.
 (On the day Kyle left home I called the Albemarle Police Department to file a missing person’s report.
 I had been worried about Kyle since his return from a tumultuous visit with his father, Scientologist Tom Brennan, in September of that year.)

 Here’s the truth, here’s the real reason a missing person’s report could not be filed.
 Kyle was an adult who left home on his own fruition.
-According to law you cannot file a missing person’s report unless foul play is suspected or the missing individual is declared—by physician or by a court of law—to be a danger to themselves or to others.
+According to law, you cannot file a missing person’s report unless foul play is suspected or the missing individual is declared—by a physician or court of law—to be a danger to themselves or to others.

 Why would Bohling misrepresent the truth in his report?
 Could it be that the profile of Kyle fictionalized by Detective Bohling—a profile of a troubled young man suffering from delusions and paranoia—better fit the image of someone likely to commit suicide, someone whose tragic death was entirely his own fault?